Home

 Making a Fruit and Cheese Tray seems easy enough to some people, but I have had a number of people ask me questions about the task so I decided to write down some suggestions.

-Entertaining frequently includes some kind of cheese tray, often with fruit or vegetables or meat or a combination of these foods.
-If you are short on time you can, of course, buy a fruit and cheese tray at most good quality grocery stores or online.
 But if you have the time this is an opportunity to be creative and introduce your guests to some new cheeses.
 It's great fun!

-What Cheese Should You Use And How Much?
+What Cheese and How Much?

 The number of cheeses you will need (or want to have) for your party tray depends on how elaborate you wish to make it and this often depends on what occasion it is for, who your guests will be and how many of them.